shadowkras/GenericContext/README.md

 }
 ```

-This pattern replaces using a single mapping class, as seen on the [official documentation](https://docs.microsoft.com/en-us/ef/core/modeling/relational/columns).
+This pattern replaces using Data Annotations or Fluent Api patterns, as seen on the [official documentation](https://docs.microsoft.com/en-us/ef/core/modeling/relational/columns).